“The Knowledge Library”

 Loss of Citizenship

 1. By renunciation: When a person makes a declaration renouncing citizenship, upon registration of that declaration by Govt of India his citizenship is null and void.
-Also, all minor children of that person also lose their citizenship.
+Also, all minor children of that person lose their citizenship.
 Such minors can resume citizenship after 18 years of age.

 2. By termination: If a citizen acquires voluntarily the citizenship of another country then he loses his Indian citizenship automatically.

-3. By deprivation: Govt of India can cancel citizenship if its obtained by fraud, a citizen communicates with the enemy during war, he is not resident in India for 7 years, he has within 5 years of registration or naturalization been in jail for 2 years, he has shown disloyalty to the constitution.
+3. By deprivation: Govt of India can cancel citizenship if it’s obtained by fraud, a citizen communicates with the enemy during war, he is not been resident in India for 7 years, he has within 5 years of registration or naturalization in jail for 2 years, he has shown disloyalty to the constitution.

 Single Citizenship